 The Hall of Fame case for Ian Kinsler is fairly thin, but it’s legit.
 Kinsler’s case is that he played a premium position exceedingly well while hitting for reasonable power and providing significant value on the base paths.

 Because Kinsler contributed value in ways that are not easily measured on the back of a baseball card, his Cooperstown case has to start with WAR (Wins Above Replacement).
-His career mark of 57.2 is tied (with Hall of Famer Joe Gordon) for 17th best in the history of the game among second basemen.
-While he was certainly not Gordon’s equal (the Yankees and Indians second sacker missed two prime years due to World War II), Kinsler’s WAR is higher than 8 second basemen who are enshrined in Cooperstown.
+His career mark of 54.1 is the 20th highest for all second basemen in the history of the game.
+His WAR is higher than seven second basemen who are enshrined in Cooperstown.

-As a power-speed player, Kinsler is also one of just 4 second baseman in baseball history to record at least 250 taters and 200 steals.
-The others are Hall of Famers Craig Biggio, Ryne Sandberg and Joe Morgan.
-If you add fielding to the mix, using Rfield from Baseball Reference (“Runs from fielding” that contributes to a player’s WAR), Kinsler is the only second baseman in history to hit over 250 home runs, steal more than 200 bases and contribute over 100 runs from fielding (he is credited with 118).
+As a power-speed player, Kinsler is also one of just four second basemen in baseball history to record at least 250 taters and 200 steals.
+The others are Hall of Famers Craig Biggio, Ryne Sandberg, and Joe Morgan.
+If you add fielding to the mix, using Rfield from Baseball-Reference (“Runs from fielding” that contributes to a player’s WAR), Kinsler is one of only two second baseman in history (along with Sandberg) to hit over 250 home runs, steal more than 200 bases and contribute over 50 runs from fielding (he is credited with 87).

 The Hall of Fame Case Against Ian Kinsler

 Let’s be frank.
-Ian Kinsler Hall of Fame credentials start with WAR and end with a somewhat contrived statistic about home runs and steals.
-If I were to lower the bar from 250 HR/200 SB to 200-200, Roberto Alomar and Brandon Phillips would be added to the mix.
+Ian Kinsler’s Hall of Fame credentials start with WAR and end with a somewhat contrived statistic about home runs and steals.
+If I were to lower the bar from 250 HR/200 SB to 200-200, Roberto Alomar, Jose Altuve, and Brandon Phillips would be added to the mix.
 Phillips was a solid player but not one that screams “Cooperstown!”

-Jones had a 62.8 WAR, won 10 Gold Gloves and hit 434 HR as a center fielder.
-He’s barely cracked 5% in his first two turns on the BBWAA ballot.
-His Rfield is 235, the best all-time for CF and twice as good as Willie Mays on a per innings basis.
-Nobody’s buying those numbers, hence Jones’ sluggish vote performance.
+Jones had a 62.7 WAR, won 10 Gold Gloves, and hit 434 HR as a center fielder.
+His Rfield is 235, the best all-time for CF, and twice as good as Willie Mays on a per-innings basis.
+Nobody’s buying those numbers, which is why he still isn’t in the Hall of Fame after seven appearances on the BBWAA ballot (though he is getting close).

 Remember, Jones is #1 in this fielding metric for center fielders.
-Kinsler is 12th for second basemen, which is good but it’s behind luminaries such as Frank White, Placido Polanco, Mark Ellis and Hughie Critz.
+Kinsler is 17th for second basemen, which is good, but it’s behind luminaries such as Placido Polanco, Mark Ellis, and Orlando Hudson, as well as Pedroia and Chase Utley (who are both on the current BBWAA ballot with him).

 Other Kinsler Problems for Cooperstown